DIY Digital

 Thank you

 Thank you to Erica Stacy of Scout Digital Marketing and Paul Gordon from NDA Law who produced an excellent video on the topic.
-You can view the video and article here

 The regulation itself